celery/celery/docs/userguide/monitoring.rst

 * ``task-succeeded(uuid, result, runtime, hostname, timestamp)``

     Sent if the task executed successfully.

     Runtime is the time it took to execute the task using the pool.
-    (Time starting from the task is sent to the pool, and ending when the pool result handlers callback is called).
+    (Starting from the task is sent to the worker pool, and ending when the pool result handler callback is called).

 * ``task-failed(uuid, exception, traceback, hostname, timestamp)``